bakeralexan/Predicting-Credit-Risk/README.md

 # Predicting-Credit-Risk
 A machine learning model that predicts whether a loan from LendingClub will become high risk or not

-# Supervised Machine Learning Homework - Predicting Credit Risk

-In this assignment, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.

 ## Background

 LendingClub is a peer-to-peer lending services company that allows individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.
 LendingClub offers their previous data through an API.